Oxygen Deficiency and Vision Impairment: What Happens to Our Body and Brain During Air Travel

 A study he led with colleagues from the University of Cologne showed that low air pressure is bad for our immune system.

 “If we catch a cold or flu while traveling, we often attribute this to climate change, although the real reason may be a weakened immune system.
 But this hypothesis still needs to be tested, ”he says.

-If air travel does weaken our immune system, it also affects our mood.
+If air travel really weakens our immunity, it also affects our mood.
 After all, it is known that depression is often a side effect of diseases of the immune system.

-“Even to a vaccine, our bodies can react with mood deterioration that lasts up to two days,” said Ed Bulmore, head of the Department of Psychiatry at the University of Cambridge, who studies the effects of immune system disorders on mental health.
-"It's possible that a 12-hour flight to the other side of the globe could have the same effect."
+“Even with a vaccine, our bodies can react with mood swings that last up to two days,” said Ed Balmore, head of the Department of Psychiatry at the University of Cambridge, who studies the impact of immune system disorders on a person’s mental state.
+"It's entirely possible that a 12-hour flight to another part of the globe could have the same effect."

 Read also on ForumDaily: